Geometric and Functional Inequalities for Log-concave Probability Sequences: Applications

 where the first inequality comes from the fact that $\E[h(Y)] \geq 0$ and the second inequality from the fact that \eqref{4-funct} holds for all log-affine distribution.
 Since $\P_X \in \mathcal{P}_h^{\gamma}(\llbracket M,N \rrbracket)$,we deduce by Corollary \ref{maximize} that $\Phi(\P_X) \leq 0$. \end{proof}

-The next result is a consequence of the Four Function theorem (Theorem \ref{thm: four function theorem}) and tells us that the class of discrete log-concave distribution with respect to a reference measure is closed under convolution if and only if the convolution of log-affine distributions are log-concave with respect to that reference measure.
+The next result is a consequence of Theorem \ref{thm: four function theorem} and tells us that the class of discrete log-concave distributions with respect to a reference measure is closed under convolution if and only if the convolution of log-affine distributions are log-concave with respect to that reference measure.
+Recall that for functions $f,g \colon \Z \to \R$, their convolution is defined as